Sharing Southeast Asian stories at your doorstep

 We firmly believe we each have unique experiences that deserve to be heard, and that sharing these stories will help us understand one another - within our communities and among society at large.
 We’re proud to include refugee, migrant, and generational stories in every box.

 Southeast Asians are often left invisible in mainstream spaces.
 We prioritize partnering with and amplifying Southeast Asian small businesses, local farmers, chefs, and artists for the collective growth of our communities and ecosystem.
+We are dedicated to including a small business product in every box.

 We use food as a catalyst and conversation starter, with the intention of addressing topics such as race and colorism so that we can uplift and advocate for our communities AND fellow BIPOC communities.